IS-120/first-web-page/README.md

    <br>
    _Notice I also included a period or "."
 Servers do not need the prefixed period, but Github pages does need it._

 ## Check for errors and warnings, then view your page again using Live Server

 If everything looks good then.....

-## USe VS Code's Source Control (in the sidebar) to commit your changes and sync these changes to Github
+## :arrow_up: Use VS Code's Source Control (in the sidebar) to commit your changes and sync these changes to Github

-## Publish your site on Github pages
+## :rocket: Publish your site on Github pages

 After you publish your site, wait a few minutes for it to generate.
 After it's generated, paste the link into your repo's about section.
 Also, feel free to delete the contents of `README.md` file from your repo.
 Change the `README.md` to add a description of your site.

-## Check that your site validates with no errors
+## :no_entry_sign: Check that your site validates with no errors

 Navigate to [Validator.nu](https://validator.nu/) and paste your Github Pages URL into the text field.
 Select "Show outline" and "Show image report."
 Click the "Check" button.
 If you have no errors or warnings, you're good to go!
 Take a screenshot of your validation report and add it the Feedback Pull-Request comment (see below).

-## Leave a comment on the Feedback Pull-Request
+## :speech_balloon: Leave a comment on the Feedback Pull-Request

-Go to the Feedback pull request.
-At the bottom of the page you will find a comment form.
+On your Github repo, navigate to the Feedback pull requests.
+At the bottom of the page you will find a comment field.
 Leave a comment asking us to review your previous commit.
+Include your validator screenshot.